 Approval by the Land Use Hearing Officer

 The Land Use Hearing Officer shall consider a proposed variance in a public meeting.

+MAILED NOTICE.
+Courtesy notice shall be mailed ten (10) days prior to the public meeting to adjacent and surrounding Property Owners within 300 feet of the subject property’s boundary.
+The Property Owner or agent must provide the Planning Department with an electronic list of each Property Owner of record of each Parcel located entirely or partly within the 300 feet of the subject property’s boundary.
+The addresses for neighboring Property Owners must be as shown on the most recently available Salt Lake County tax assessment rolls.
+Any defect in such courtesy mailed notice shall not affect or invalidate any hearing or action on the Variance.

 Based upon the evidence presented at the public meeting, the Land Use Hearing Officer shall make a decision on the variance, evaluating the application in accordance with the standards below.